Squeeze bore: Mechanism

 A squeeze bore utilizes the energy of the propellant to squeeze the diameter of the bullet or shell down, increasing penetration and velocity significantly.
 This process also means high chamber pressure and low barrel service life.
 For example, the service life of a squeeze bore 7.5 cm Pak 41 could be as low as 1000 rounds compared to 5000–7000 rounds for the 7.5 cm Pak 39 (L/48).
 The diameter of a fired shell could decrease as much as 40% from .50 caliber to .30 caliber (achieved in a version of the M2 machine gun).
 Rather than squeezing solid shot, this is accomplished through a hardened penetrator core (tungsten, for example) and a softer outer jacket (aluminium alloy) forming flanges or wings.
 This outer jacket is crushed as the projectile leaves the barrel.

 The squeeze-bore concept typically was used in anti-tank guns before the widespread use of shaped charges.
-Later, the perfection of discarding-sabot ammo, which is based on the same concept of using a larger-caliber barrel to fire a smaller-caliber projectile at high speed, negates the need for the squeeze-bore concept.
+Later, the perfection of discarding-sabot ammo, which is based on the same concept of using a larger-caliber barrel to fire a smaller-caliber projectile at high speed, negated the need for the squeeze-bore concept.